cliff-alt/birdie-test/README.md

    - Added event information and a top level summary
    - Sagas control retrieval of each set of information
    - moment.js has been used to parse and format dates
+   - added the concept of sensitive events, where a button needs to be pressed to view further detail

 ## Shortfalls
 Some areas that need improving if this were taken further